review№ 14 · Issue 47· 7 min read

 The Honest Verdict

 But it's not a long-term solution for anyone producing content professionally.
-The GPT-3.5 limitation alone means you're not seeing what Writesonic can actually do at its best.
-The 10,000-word cap disappears fast once you start iterating on drafts.
-And the missing API, bulk generation, and team features mean free is strictly a solo, low-volume experience.
+The one-article monthly limit means you're sampling Writesonic, not using it.
+Add the model ceiling (GPT-4o mini only) and the missing API, bulk generation, and team features, and free is strictly a solo evaluation experience.

-The recommendation: Sign up for free, run 2-3 articles through the article writer in your actual niche, and judge the output honestly.
-If the drafts save your editors time even on GPT-3.5, the paid plan will save more.
+The recommendation: Sign up for free, run your one article through the article writer on a topic in your actual niche, and judge the output honestly.
+If the draft saves your editors time even on the lighter model, the paid plan will save more.
 If the output feels generic and padded (a common complaint, especially on technical topics), Writesonic may not be the right tool regardless of plan.

 One thing to watch: Writesonic's billing practices have drawn criticism on Trustpilot and Reddit.
 Users have reported difficulty cancelling subscriptions, unexpected charges after cancellation, and plan changes without clear notice.
 If you do upgrade, use a payment method you can easily dispute, and screenshot your plan terms at signup.
 This isn't unique to Writesonic, but the volume of complaints is higher than average for the AI writing tool category.